 The Financial Aid Process:

-- Obtain your Personal Identification Number (PIN) and file the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
+- Obtain your Federal Student Aid ID (FSAID) at fsaid.ed.gov and file the Free Application for Federal Student Aid (FAFSA) at https://fafsa.gov/.
 The Jefferson College of Health Sciences’ federal school code for the FAFSA is 009893.

 - Apply for additional sources of Financial Aid.
 Things like the Virginia Tuition Assistance Grant (VTAG) (click here), Institutional Scholarships (click here), Outside Scholarships (click here), and the Federal Work Study program (click here) are just some of the additional student funding opportunities available.